How can my student sign up for Fraternity and Sorority Recruitment?

 What will it cost?

 As in any organization, there are bills to pay and costs to membership.
-Upon joining a fraternity or sororit there are one-time-only fees of pledging and initiation including the purchase of one's badge or pin.
+Upon joining a fraternity or sorority there are one-time-only fees of pledging and initiation including the purchase of one's badge or pin.
 Other fees include chapter and inter/national dues.
 These costs vary per chapter.
 Members of our Fraternities and Sororities generally find that the amount of money saved by living in chapter housing more than pays for the investment of becoming a member.
+Chapters themselves have payment plans and scholarship opportunities to help ease the financial obligations of a member.
 Cost for each chapter can be obtained during Recruitment - be sure to ask.

 What about Hazing?

-Montana State University has strict policies against hazing, as do all of the national organizations.
+Montana State University has strict policies against hazing, as do all the national organizations.
 Our Fraternity and Sorority members are ladies and gentleman who respect one another and the founding principles of their respective organizations.
+For more information and resources, please visit our Hazing Prevention webpage.

 What about living in the Chapter House?